Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 model.model._predict_once = MethodType(_predict_once, model.model)
 ```

-Next, we will initialize the `predictor` attribute of the `model` with the required arguments along with the layers from which we wish to extract the features:
+Next, we will initialize the `predictor` instance with the required arguments along with the layers from which we wish to extract the features:

 ```python
 # Initialize predictor so that we can perform preprocess, inference and postprocess ourselves.